You Never See It Coming: Hammersmith (twenty-five)

-The train had come late to the station, and the rain, puddling everywhere, seemed to Shaw a kind of mockery.
-He felt like a tight-wire act himself, a man balancing an overflowing bucket, taking cautious toeholds.
+The train had come late to the station, and the rain, puddling everywhere, seemed to Shaw to puddle in mockery.
+He felt himself like a tight-wire act, a man balancing an overflowing bucket, taking cautious toeholds.

 The two words drew only a grin.
 Shaw had to drop a couple more.